 - 1 large yellow onion (diced in ½ inch pieces)

-- 3-4 pound cooked corned beef brisket (cut into ½-1 inch cubes)
+- 3-4 pound cooked corned beef brisket (cut into ½-1 inch cubes or shredded)

 Instructions

 - Cut the smaller potatoes in half and the larger ones in quarters.
-Add to the preheated skillet.
-Toss with 2 tablespoons of oil and salt and pepper.
+Add them to the preheated skillet.
+Toss them with two tablespoons of oil, salt, and pepper.
+Roast for 20 minutes, stirring after 10 minutes.
+The potatoes should be fork-tender and caramelized around the edges.
+Transfer the potatoes to a plate.24 ounces baby potatoes, 3 tablespoons olive oil, divided, black pepper, Kosher salt

-- Heat the same skillet over medium heat.
+- Place the same skillet over medium heat.
 Add one tablespoon of oil and the diced peppers and onions.
+Cook, stirring occasionally, for 8-10 minutes until the peppers and onions are softened and starting to caramelize.1 large green pepper, 1 large yellow onion

-- Stir in the potatoes and cook for another 3-4 minutes until warm.
-Season to taste with salt and pepper, if necessary.
+- Add the corned beef and cook for another 8-10 minutes until it starts to caramelize.
+Stir in the potatoes and cook for 3-4 minutes until warm.
+Season to taste with salt and pepper, if necessary.3-4 pound cooked corned beef brisket

 Notes